swissquote/crafty/docs/03_Use_Cases/Compiling_JavaScript.md

-You can see that the bundle we created contains a glob as the source, this means that all source files will be compiled separately, and the dependencies between the files won't be resolved (like Webpack or rollup.js would do).
+You can see that the bundle we created contains a glob as the source, this means that all source files will be compiled separately, and the dependencies between the files won't be resolved (like Webpack would do).

 ```javascript
 module.exports = {